hyphacoop/handbook/data.md

 - First and last name
 - Email address

-**Videoconferencing data** may contain:

-- Network usage information and aggregated statistics, such as number of users, number of meetings, number of video and audio streams, session lengths, etc.
-- Chat logs, notes, and uploaded content during meetings, such as presentations and images
-- Phone numbers that connect to meetings (if audio connection is made via a telephone call)

 We do not knowingly collect any information from children under the age of 13 without appropriate consent and authorization.
 If you believe we have inadvertently collected personal information from a child under 13 without proper consents please contact <a href="mailto:%64%61%74%61%40%68%79%70%68%61%2E%63%6F%6F%70">data@hypha.coop</a> so that we may delete such information as soon as possible.